AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 .. lkql_doc_class:: Indexing

-Indexing expressions allow the user to access elements of a list, array, or string.
+Indexing expressions allow the user to access elements of a list, array, string, or node.

+For list nodes, it will access the different elements of the list.
+For regular nodes, it will access children in lexical order.

 Here are examples of indexing expressions: